Unit Test Generation

 The Unit Test Generator creates an integration test and a unit test for each trigger and action.
 The integration test will make a “live” connection if available in your plugin and return real data from the action or trigger.
 The unit test will be a skeleton intended to test the logic of your action and trigger.

-To generate unit tests for your plugin, Open a command line and go to the root directory of your plugin.
+To generate new unit tests for your plugin, in the root directory run:

 Run your unit tests